-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 DV Connect students will demonstrate growth towards college readiness as measured by school conditional growth target attainment on NWEA MAP scores in Language Arts: Reading.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 grade.
+All other grade levels scored in the 70th percentile, except for 9th, 3rd, and Kindergarten in the 60th percentile.
+DV Connect students will demonstrate growth towards college readiness as measured by school conditional growth target attainment on NWEA MAP scores in Language Arts: Reading.
 In looking at Winter 2020 to Winter 2021 NWEA MAP growth in Reading, all grade levels met or exceeded their projected growth index.
 In looking at Winter 2020-21 to Winter 2021-22 NWEA MAP growth in Reading, all grade levels met or exceeded their projected growth index.
+Winter 2021-22 to Winter 2022-23 NWEA MAP growth in Reading for the K-8 and Fall 2021 to Fall 2022 growth in Reading for the high school shows that 10th & 12th grades met their projected growth index, though 5th grade was less than half a growth point away.
+The growth index for grades 4, 6, 7, 8, & 11 were all within 2 points of projected growth, and the index for 3rd grade was over 5 points from being met.
 All grade levels will meet Schoolwide Grade-Level Norm Projected Growth on the Reading NWEA MAP.
-DV Connect EL students will make progress towards English Language Proficiency or maintain the highest ELPI level until they are eligible for reclassification.
-On the 2019 CA School Dashboard, DV Connect did not have ELPI scores reported.
-The EL population was less than the minimum 11 students in 2018, baseline data is TBD.
-English Learner Progress ratings were not included on the 2021 CA Dashboard, and ELPI results for Spring 2021 were not published by the state.
-DV Connect will maintain Blue or Green ratings for English Learner Progress on the CA School Dashboard.
+DV Connect EL students will make progress towards English Language Proficiency or maintain the highest On the 2019 CA School Dashboard, DV Connect did not have ELPI scores reported.
+The EL population was less English Learner Progress ratings were not included on the 2021 CA Dashboard, and ELPI results for On the 2022 CA School Dashboard, 57.9% of DV Connect EL students made progress towards English Language DV Connect will maintain Blue or Green ratings for English Learner Progress on the CA School Dashboard.